callsmusic/callsmusic2/README.md

-# Voice Chat Music bot is a bot to play music in voice chats
+# Voice Calls Music is a bot to play music in voice chats

 ## Note